phriscage/beer-app/README.md

 # Beer App
 This application provides information about Beers in a simple interface.
 The application is comprised of a lightweight, responsive browser interface, a Beer Data API, and corespeonding Beer microservices.
 The Beer API is exposed through an API Management proxy endpoint point that enforces AuthN/AuthZ, Security, Rate limting, etc. The Beer API is constructed from various Beer microservices (Details, Reviews, etc.) that run in a Kubernetes (K8s) cluster.
+Istio is installed in the K8s cluster to provide service mesh management by leveraging Envoy as a sidecar proxy.
+Istio initially provides routing, load balancing, and security (mTLS) for the cluster services.

 These are the initial deployment patterns: